FAQ related to human and animal cell Lines

 - Amount of DNA after column preparation: 300 ng in 20 μl

 - The genome size is assumed to be 1000 kb.
-300 ng DNA corresponds to ca. 3 x 10E8 mycoplasmas (1 ng DNA / 10E6 mycoplasmas).
+300 ng DNA corresponds to ca. 3 x 108 mycoplasmas (1 ng DNA / 106 mycoplasmas).

-- 1 μl of a 1:100.000 dilution of the original DNA solution may be detected by the PCR reaction --> 300 ng / 20 μl : 100,000 = 150 fg/μl
+- 1 μl of a 1:100,000 dilution of the original DNA solution may be detected by the PCR reaction --> 300 ng / 20 μl : 100,000 = 150 fg/μl

-- 150 fg correspond to a DNA amount of about 150 mycoplasma genomes (1 fg / mycoplasma genome)
+- 150 fg correspond to a DNA amount of about 150 mycoplasma genomes (1 fg / mycoplasma genome) -

-• How long does the elimination procedure take?
+How long does the elimination procedure take?

 Depending on the antibiotic used, the eradication procedure takes at least four to five weeks.

-• How is mycoplasma elimination performed at the DSMZ?
+How is mycoplasma elimination performed at the DSMZ?

 We apply different antibiotics to eliminate the mycoplasmas.
 After treatment, the cell cultures are further cultured for at least two weeks without antibiotics.
 Two independent detection assays are then performed (PCR and microbiological culture).
 When the cultures are free from mycoplasma, the cells are expanded and five ampoules are frozen as stocks.
-Four ampoules are sent to the client and one stored for about 6 months in case of recurrence contamination.
-For further details on the elimination procedure and the antibiotics applied, please refer to the following publication:
+Four ampoules are sent to the client and one stored for about six months in case of recurrence contamination.

-Uphoff CC, Drexler HG: Comparative antibiotic eradication of mycoplasma infections from continuous cell lines.
-In Vitro Cell Dev Biol Anim 38: 86-89 (2002).
+Uphoff C.C., Drexler H..G (2002) Comparative antibiotic eradication of mycoplasma infections from continuous cell lines.
+In Vitro Cell Dev Biol Anim 38: 86-89. doi.org/10.1290/1071-2690(2002)038<0079:CPAFDO>2.0.CO;2 -

-• Which viruses are detected in human and primate cell lines?
+Which viruses are detected in human and primate cell lines?

 We have established PCR assays for the detection of the human pathogenic viruses including Hepatitis B viruses (HBV), Hepatitis C viruses (HCV), Human immunodeficiency virus type 1 (HIV1), Human immunodeficiency virus type 2 (HIV2), and Human T-cell leukemia virus types I and II (HTLV-I/-II).
 To determine the transformation of B cells by Epstein Barr virus, we also established an assay for the detection of EBV, which is categorized as risk group 2.

-Additionally, we are able to detect Human herpes virus type 8 (HHV-8) and Transfusion transmitted virus (TTV).
+Additionally, we are able to detect Human herpes virus type 8 (HHV-8) and Transfusion transmitted virus (TTV). -

 Human pathogenic viruses exhibit greater genomic diversity than bacterial contaminants.
 The human pathogenic viruses consist of DNA and RNA viruses and have different infective characteristics.
 Thus, different sample materials and procedures are used for the analyses.
 The following list shows the sample material matching the different virus types:

-HIV-1, HIV-2, HTLV-I/-II, EBV: genomic DNA
+- HIV-1, HIV-2, HTLV-I/-II, EBV: genomic DNA

-HCV, EBV: total RNA or cDNA
+- HCV, EBV: total RNA or cDNA

-HBV: DNA from cell culture supernatant
+- HBV: DNA from cell culture supernatant -

 When frozen cultures are sent we will thaw and culture the cells for several days to collect the samples.
 This additional labour incurs a surcharge.
 Cryopreserved cultures should be sent on dry ice by courier.

 If you send a growing culture, we will immediately collect the samples depending on the assays to be performed.
 This is the easiest and least expensive way to perform the assays.
-The culture vessels should be filled with medium and may be sent by conventional mail or courier despatched no later than on Wednesday's.
+The culture vessels should be filled with medium and may be sent by conventional mail or courier dispatched no later than on Wednesday's.

 DNA and/or RNA/cDNA may also be sent.
 This material should be sent refrigerated or as precipitate at room temperature.
-Supernatants for HBV detection maybe sent at room temperature.

-• What does the report look like?
+What does the report look like?

-The report consists of a description of the method, the result of the analysis, and a photo of the ethidium bromide stained gel.
+The report consists of a description of the method, the result of the analysis, and a photo of the ethidium bromide-stained gel.